 Extracorporeal membrane oxygenation has also become a more commonly used salvage therapy for ARDS, thanks to improvements in technology making it safer and more feasible to administer.
 Its use is limited to specialized centers, and there are no randomized trials (since CESAR) defining its benefits, nor guidelines for its wider use.

 A summary of strategies for managing refractory hypoxemia in ARDS can be found here:

 There is currently a dearth of evidence to establish the role of alternative strategies for mechanical ventilation or ECMO in ARDS.
-Each strategy has its rationale, anecdotal efficacy, and faction of physician advocates, some of whom argue that these strategies may in fact be superior to low tidal volume ventilation, and should be considered earlier in the course of ARDS.
-(However, it is clear that HFOV is not appropriate as a first-line treatment for ARDS.)
+Each strategy has its rationale, anecdotal efficacy, and faction of physician advocates, some of whom argue that these strategies may in fact be superior to low tidal volume ventilation, and should be considered earlier in the course.
+(However, it is clear that HFOV is not appropriate as a first-line treatment.)
 Testing each hypothesis would require a large, expensive randomized controlled trial; until then, low-tidal volume ventilation is the recommended and evidence-supported strategy for mechanical ventilation in ARDS.

 Trophic (minimal) tube feeds appeared equivalent to full-calorie tube feeds for acute lung injury / ARDS patients in the 2011 EDEN trial.

 Beta-agonist infusions were found to be harmful to ARDS patients in the 2011 BALTI trials.